exercism/csharp/exercises/concept/switch-statements/.docs/after.md

 - The `break` statement is mandatory for any non-empty `case` clause.
 - Obviously the type of all the arguments to the `case` labels must be derived from the type of the `switch` argument.
 A `switch` argument of type `Object` obviously allows the widest range.
 - The guard expression can include anything in scope not just members of the `case` argument.
+- Multiple `case` with different `case` arguments can refer to the same code block.

 [switch statement][switch-statement] documentation provides an introduction to `switch` statements.